 Current rule projects

-Rules regarding audit and investigation procedures
+Completed projects - Adopted rules regarding audits and investigation procedures

 The Board chair appointed a rulemaking committee to draft the proposed rules.
 After four meetings and a public hearing, the committee recommended a draft of the proposed rules to the Board.
 On July 8, 2014, the Board approved the proposed expedited rules and authorized the executive director to publish a Notice of Intent to Adopt Expedited Rules without a Public Hearing.
 The Notice and the proposed expedited rules were published in the State Register on July 28, 2014.
 Although a Statement of Need and Reasonableness was not required for expedited rules, the Board also prepared an explanation of its proposed expedited rules.

 Comments and questions